mbbsemu/mbbsemu-docker/README.md

 Broadly speaking we will be going three steps to build, setup, and run this image.

 1. Build the image from source.
-2. Prepare the runtime and configuration directory
+2. Prepare the runtime and configuration directory.
 3. Create a `docker-compose.yml` file and run a container.

 ### Build the image